kristo-aun/egd-web/docs/JMDICT.md

 Faculty of Information Technology, Monash University.
 The detail data copyright information are list as follows:
   - <a href="http://edrdg.org/~smg/">JMdictDB PostgreSQL documentation, schema design, etc</a>

+*The JMdictDB project is an informal project to put the contents of Jim Breen's JMdict Japanese-English dictionary data
+into a database.*

 ## Environment
 - **Ubuntu 14.04**: all commands here should work in other GNU/Linux distros as well.
 - **PostgreSQL 9.4**